CeduDev/dotfiles/README.md

-# Repo for dotfiles installations
+# Dotfiles

+> Configuration and installer for my different environments

 ![asd](./assets/install_gif.gif)

+*Installer as of 5.6.2025*

+## What is this?

 Repository for my dotfiles used across my three environments: home desktop, work laptop, and personal laptop.
 Since each environment have different requirements (terminal behaviour, packages, plugins etc.), they require thei own .zshrc-file, found in it’s respective directory.